Spydy-Coder/Resolver/README.md

  - npm install react-router
  - and also install react-scripts
+ - npm i react-redux redux
+ - this redux library should be installed in server and cient(public) side both
  - Both should be installed and make sure mongodb is running.

 ```shell
 git clone https://github.com/koolkishan/chat-app-react-nodejs